 Here are eight must-try Eastern European foods and drinks.

-This is a strange-yet-wonderful food and also the number one Hungarian street food.
+This is a strange-yet-wonderful food and also the number one Hungarian street food that you can find it practically anywhere in the coolest cities in Hungary.
 Langos is a thin piece of wheat dough deep fried then slathered in garlic, a thin yogurt sauce and grated cheese.
 It’s wonderful.
 The dough, which can seem soggy straight out of the fryer, turns crisp on the outside and pillowy on the inside.
 The garlic — there seems to be 10 cloves on top of the dough — could make your breath rank for days, but the yogurt sauce smooths everything out.
 Once you find a street stall or a food truck that makes it just the way you like it, you’ll keep going back for more.

 This eau de vie — fruit brandy — is essential to all parts of Eastern Europe.
 It’s name is, in fact, one of the only words that remains the same nearly everywhere in the region, from Germany to Ukraine: slivovitz.